|

 abandon it by the Dogras midway through the last century.
 Only a

-semi derelict palace, a s mall
+semi derelict palace, a s

 Gompa and a profusion of Chortens remain, clustered around a